Written by Lauren B. Johnson

 Even if you’ve remained active throughout the winter, a spring in your step may cause you to push harder than usual.
 Perhaps you’re signed up for the Charleston Sprint Triathlon Series (runs May 31-August 9) or have set your sights on swimming the Charleston Harbor during the Lowcountry Splash (May 16), and the warm weather inspires you to step up the pace or frequency of training.
 “If your body isn’t conditioned for the duration or intensity at which you are trying to perform, you’re more prone to strains and sprains,” says Prothro.
 Both injuries refer to the stretching or tearing of tissue; strains involve muscles or tendons (the latter of which are tissues that attach muscle to bone), while sprains involve joint ligaments (the tissues that connect two bones).

 Don’t let that hold you back, though; the health benefits of participating in your favorite sport nearly always outweigh the risk of orthopaedic injury.
-The key is to take preventative steps beforehand (keep reading for those) and to know how to respond should pain crop up.
+The key is to take preventive steps beforehand (keep reading for those) and to know how to respond should pain crop up.
 Toward that end, Dr. Schoderbek and Prothro have shared the most-common ailments associated with our favorite spring activities.

 Watch out for…